treeman/jonashietala/posts/2023-10-09-computer_upgrade.markdown

 # Tearing down the loop

-Building the liquid cooling loop was all fun and games 5 years ago, but now it was time to pay.
+Building the liquid cooling loop was all fun and game 5 years ago, but now it was time to pay.
 I had installed a drain, but it failed to drain most of the liquid.
 There was something in the tube that blocked it, and the drain was mounted too high so it couldn't drain the lower radiator properly.

-Why couldn't I be satisfied with air cooling?

 ![Come on little disgusting thing, I know you want to come out.
 I failed to drain most of the liquid trough the drain, so things got messy.](/images/computer_upgrade/empty.jpg)

+Why couldn't I be satisfied with air cooling?

 # Rebuilding the loop

 Building a computer isn't hard, but adding in a custom loop makes the build take twice or thrice as long.

-To be honest, it is a little fun.
+But to be completely honest, it's also a little fun.

 ![I used [loop cleaner + superflush][] to properly clean the system.
 Because of the previous gunk, I was worried about dirt in the GPU block, the pump and radiators.